awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-snowflakeconnectorprofileproperties.md

 # AWS::AppFlow::ConnectorProfile SnowflakeConnectorProfileProperties<a name="aws-properties-appflow-connectorprofile-snowflakeconnectorprofileproperties"></a>

- The `SnowflakeConnectorProfileProperties` property type specifies the connector\-specific profile properties required when using Snowflake\.
+ The connector\-specific profile properties required when using Snowflake\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-snowflakeconnectorprofileproperties-syntax"></a>